gsitechorg/open-belex/README.md

 value and passing the register as the parameter value requires no implicit allocation since the register was allocated explicitly.

+Belex fragments may be called with kwarg notation.
+By convention, when using implicit register allocation, kwargs are optional, but when using explicit register allocation they are recommended.
+Mixing standard and keyword args is also supported in the same manner they are supported by Python functions, but it is recommended to choose only one convention.

 # Architecture

 An overview of the architecture of an APU (Associative Processing Unit) follows: